 To be eligible to participate in the required Phlebotomy Internship & Seminar courses (PLB 291L and PLB 291R) the student must successfully complete each ALH and PLB course with a grade of "C" or better.
+If the student is taking ALH at the same time as PLB 150, a grade of "C" or better must be maintained at midterm.
 In addition, each competency required in the PLB course must be passed as "satisfactory."
 For more information on competencies and their grading refer to "COMPETENCIES."
 All internships are supervised by clinical staff.
 Students are not paid by the internship site.
 If the student is employed, then service work must be kept separate from the internship time.
 At no time will the student be used in place of a paid employee.

 The internship component must be taken the same semester as the PLB Lab Techniques course, or the semester immediately after.
+To be eligible for internship, the student must maintain a 70% overall average and 70% test-score average in PLB 150.
+In order to continue in the program, the student must be granted permission from the instructor should the student fall below this average.
 If internship cannot be taken in this time frame, then competency in blood collection must be demonstrated to the instructor prior to entering the Internship.
 Students must retake PLB 150 if it has been one year since they started PLB 150.
 This will only be done on a case-by-case basis and eligibility and availability will be determined by the PLB Program Coordinator or Director.
 Students will be granted no more than 2 opportunities to complete the PLB Program.